 If you prefer to shop, the Riverwalk Mall is on the wharf just beyond Canal Street.
 Before you go into the Riverwalk, stop and cool off on one of the benches around the cascading fountain at the Spanish Plaza located in front of the mall entrance.
 A small open-air bar in the Plaza often has live music.
-In the late afternoon or early evening, this is a favorite spots to enjoy some free entertainment and a cool breeze while sipping a Cosmopolitan.
+In the late afternoon or early evening, this is a favorite spot to enjoy some free entertainment and a cool breeze while sipping a Cosmopolitan.

 Inside the Riverwalk you'll find three levels of shops and eateries to enjoy while strolling jazz bands liven your mood.
 When you first enter the mall you will notice stairs just beyond the information booth.
 They lead to the Hilton Riverside Hotel which has a great sports bar if one of your party isn't a shopper.
 This first level has a beignet stand if you need another fix, and, if you drove, you can get your parking ticket validated at nearby Butterfield's.

 Follow your nose to the Fudgery on the third level.
 The comic candy-making demonstration is almost as good as the finished product.
 Restrain yourself from jumping over the counter and blowing your diet because of the scrumptious aroma.

 Continuing on through the mall to the far end (Julia Street entrance) there is a food court offering lots of local fare.
 Try some seafood from Mike Anderson's or spicy chicken from Popeye's.
 When you've made your selection, go outside to eat.
 Along the water, there are tables and close-up views of large cruise ships.
 If you're in town during Jazz Fest or any other big festival, you're likely to see the moored yacht of some international celebrity bobbing in the river.